shery17/2D-TopDownDungeon-Game-Unfinished-/README.md

 will return to game design as a hobby after becoming comfortable in back-end and front-end programming.

 Running instructions:
-1. Download into one folder
+1. Clone this repository
-2. Open folder in Unity.
+2. Execute 'TopDungeonTutorial.exe' in GameExe folder
-3. Run Main scene.

 Date created: August 2022